Last updated November, 2019.

-Note - the following post was written by Chelsea, our Chief Mindfulness Officer and creator of "ARC: mindfulness for children."
+The following post was written by Chelsea, our Chief Mindfulness Officer.

 There's an old saying that "things often get worse before they get better."
 Many meditators believe this saying applies to their practice as well.
 Actually, they'll usually tell you there's improvement, followed by a proverbial "nosedive," followed by improvement once again (if you stick to it, that is).

 So, better-worse-better.
 Why is this the case?

 This continues to happen session after session, and the previous feelings of accomplishment and serenity are replaced by disappointment and frustration.

 Could it be that their minds have actually gotten busier and more chaotic through meditation?
+No, absolutely not.

-Becoming aware of your mind’s compulsive nature and non-stop activity is the first step to creating more peace in your life.
+Becoming more aware of your mind’s compulsive nature and non-stop activity is the first step to creating more peace in your life.
 Who among us isn't in need of that?